noahjgreer/noahjgreer/mm-comfy.md

 - You have to be more detailed with your descriptions
 - More options
 - Slight Learning Curve
+## Notes and FAQ
+- Keep in mind, if you save a workflow using the "Save" button in the side panel, ComfyUI will set the seed in the sampler to be the previous seed as it is exported.
+While this is great for recreating the exact same image, it will lead to the same image every generation as explained in the [noise seed details section](#noise-seed-noise_seed), so make sure you set the sampler noise seed to -1 to get new images!
+(As a rule of thumb, if your workflow makes the exact same images every time, it is very likely because your seed is fixed to a specific value.)
+- Q: Why are there multiple characters in my generations?

+  A: Multiple characters occur when you don't specify for there to only be a single character.
+If you want just a single subject, place `solo` near the beginning of the positive prompt, and `multiple partners, multiple subjects` near the beginning of your negative prompt.
+Where you put your keywords/phrases in your prompts matters!
+The AI will focus on prompts in 75 word bursts of "interest".
 ## Getting Started Guide
 To get started using MuffinMode's ComfyUI, click on [this](http://muffinmode.net:8188) link.
 You'll be brought to a page with a node-graph. :3 It will probably have the default graph loaded, but I would recommend using the simpler, more fine-tuned graph which I will go in depth about below.
 ### Loading the Default Workflow